-He joined SEI York in 2002 as a post doctoral researcher within the Centre for Terrestrial Carbon Dynamics (CTCD).
+He joined SEI York in 2002 as a postdoctoral researcher within the Centre for Terrestrial Carbon Dynamics (CTCD).
 In 2008 he joined the National Centre for Earth Observation (NCEO), a follow-up of the CTCD.
-Andreas became Research Group Leader in October 2014 and has been leading a long-term Defra project (BD5104) on peatland management and ecosystem services in the UK.
+Andreas became Research Group Leader in October 2014 and has been leading a long-term peatland project (initially DEFRA-funded, BD5104) on peatland vegetation management and ecosystem services in the UK.

-Andreas holds a PhD in Biology on carbon dynamics in the mycorrhizal symbioses from the University of York and works as a part time lecturer at the Centre for Life Long Learning at the University of York and is a frequent speaker at conferences and outreach events and contributes to films on UK upland management aspects.
+Andreas holds a PhD in Biology on carbon dynamics in the mycorrhizal symbioses from the University of York and worked as a part-time lecturer at the Centre for Life Long Learning at the University of York.
+He is a frequent speaker at conferences and outreach events and contributes to films on UK upland management aspects.
 Andreas now leads the Peatland Research Group (PeatTeam).